fkia413/AMS-Individual-Project/edited.outline.md

 Include a mechanism for passing on the payment details to a mock external payment processor

+(just a mock one, able to add up what's in a basket)

 ### Contact Us Page

 The site should have a page dedicated to providing contact information for the store.
 This page should: